dsgelab/finregistry-matrices/README.md

 EndPtOutputAge <em> T/F </em>
 </pre>

 <em> `SampleFile` </em> is a **headless** file listing the samples you would like to include in the output.
 It should have four columns in the following order: *FINREGISTRYID*, *DateOfBirth for this sample*, *Lowerbound of record inclusion date for this sample*, *Upperbound of record inclusion date for this sample*.
 All dates should be in a `yyyy-mm-dd` format.
 The output will only include records for the sample happening between `Lowerbound date` - `Upperbound date`, including the two ends of the window.
 This allows each sample to have different inclusion periods.
+The program should be able to accept space, comma or tab separated file (Please let Zhiyu know if it doesn't).
 See below for a demo of this file
 <pre>
 FRXXXXXX1 2001-01-01  2005-01-01  2020-12-31
 FRXXXXXX2 1991-02-05  2000-01-01  2015-12-31